aekari/Generative-Algorithmic-Art/README.md

-# Artist and Computer Recreation
+# Artist and Computer Re-Creation
 This is a homework assignment for the 1st and 2nd weeks of Programming for Artists.
 I chose to use [William J. Kolomyjec's piece 'Birds](https://www.atariarchives.org/artist/sec15.php) as inspiration.

 #### My goals were to: